 I didn’t have time to write an article but when I heard that my local library in Manhattan was hosting an event on how children learn to read, I decided to attend and see if I could spread the word about what was happening.
 The opportunity to do so arose quickly because the librarian who was giving the presentation was under the assumption that the children in the upscale West Village neighborhood where this library is located were learning phonics in school.

 I raised my hand and, politely, said that certainly wasn’t true in the West Village, or in most of Manhattan.
 I told her, and the audience, that the curriculum in most public schools, and in some private schools, was Balanced Literacy.
+(The specific name of it was Units of Study from Lucy Calkins at Teachers College at Columbia University.)
 I told them how that curriculum was failing many children and described what happens when children do not learn to read in the classroom.

 Q. What does happen when a child doesn’t learn to read in school?

 Whether they become silent or rambunctious, these kids then tend to tune out to what is happening in the classroom.
-Since so much of what goes on in the classroom involves reading, they start being bad at other subjects too.
+Since much of what goes on in the classroom involves reading, they start performing poorly in other subjects too.
 Math word problems are, obviously, especially problematic.

 Instead, teachers will suspect that there is something wrong with the child and will generally suggest to the parents that they have their child evaluated for a learning disability.
-A child is labeled “learning disabled” if there is a discrepancy between his or her IQ and one or more of his or her academic performance levels.
-In the case of competent students who have nothing wrong with them, but who have not been taught phonics when they needed to be, an evaluation will find a discrepancy between the child’s IQ (generally average to high) and the child’s reading ability (on the low side).
+A child is labeled “learning disabled” if there is a discrepancy between his or her IQ and his level of performance on a task screened for by an evaluation conducted by an educational psychologist.
+In the case of competent students who have nothing wrong with them—but who have not been taught how to sound out words and, so, cannot read words they have not been previously exposed to and memorized—an evaluation will find a discrepancy between the child’s IQ (generally average to high) and the child’s reading ability (on the low side).

 No surprise there, right?
 You have a smart kid who does not know how to read because no one ever taught him or her how to.
 But the horror of this story is that this discrepancy between a relatively high IQ and a low reading level, will result, as I’ve said, in the child being labeled learning disabled, even though there is nothing neurologically wrong with him or her.